 What you can expect to find at the show

-The Scottish Listed Property Show enables you can gather more information and expert advice in one day than you can through months of personal research!
+The Listed Property Show is a two day event where you can gather more information and expert advice in one weekend than you can through months of personal research!
 We’ve brought together the industry’s best, all under one roof, to save you money, time and stress.

-- Scotland’s leading suppliers and products to listed buildings
+- Over 150 of the country’s leading suppliers and experts to listed buildings

 - Advice on hypothetical plans to alter your building